-- 6. What Happened?
+- 5. What Happened?
 Did your vehicle go faster?
 Slower?
 What did the engine sound like?
 Did the nitrous system work?
 Refer to the timing charts, and examine spark plugs for signs of detonation. - a.
 If power increased or vehicle mph increased and your spark plugs show no signs of overheating or detonation, you could try to increase ignition timing 1 to 2 degrees. - b.
 If power increased or vehicle mph increased and spark plugs begin to show slight signs of detonation STOP!
 Do not advance timing further.
 You may choose to reduce timing 2 degrees at this point for an extra margin of safety.
-At this point, you need to look at the troubleshooting chart on pages 25-28 for assistance.
+At this point, you need to look at the Troubleshooting chart located in the back of this manual for assistance.
 Pay close attention to the fuel supply with your nitrous system. - c.
 If power decreases or vehicle mph decreases, check for a burned spark plug or engine damage, and reduce ignition timing 2 degrees.